 Calligraphy guidelines are lines to help you determine the size and proportions of your letterforms, and at the same time, they are here to assist you and keep your calligraphy nice and consistent.
 Calligraphy guidelines may vary in size depending on the style of writing you’ve chosen to do.

-I’ll talk more about the different styles and guideline sizes later on in this article.
+I’ll talk more about the different calligraphy styles and guideline sizes later on in this article.

 So why do you even need calligraphy guidelines?

-Well, one of the key elements for calligraphy is consistency.
+One of the key elements of calligraphy is consistency.

 Consistency in proportions, heights, angles, etc.